Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 1. The LC checks the calendar for availability in order of the Speaker's preferred dates.

    a.
 If any of the Speaker's suggested time slots are available, continue to step 2.
    b.
-If none of the Speaker's suggested time slots are available, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Brownbag until a later date:
+If none of the Speaker's suggested time slots are available, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Lunch & Learn until a later date:

    [LINK NEW TIME SLOTS EMAIL TEMPLATE] <!-- TODO -->